brett8883/DJI_Super-Patcher/readme.md

 While I brought everything together into a single easy to use project and maintain this repo, Super-Patcher is the culmination of work of many various other projects, contributors, and beta testers.

 A special thanks to Henfri and lukasx for taking the plunge to test this with their birds before knowing what would happen and their continued contributions throughout development.

+A special thanks to mstoozler for providing the 0306.unsig for Inspire 2 flight controller and testing the Inspire 2 patch.

 Thanks to D95GAS, frank2006, and Kilrah for consulting during initial conceptual development.